coap-security/coap-ace-poc-overview/README.md

   Attempt to read its temperature -- this will fail, but prompt you to log in to elevate your privileges.
 * Pick distinct roles for different phones connected to a device.
-  Read the temperature again:
+  After login, reconnect to the device:

-  This will report some value.
+  An access token is obtained and shown (in abbreviated hex form), and an OSCORE connection is established.

-  In parallel, a token will show on the tokens list.
+* Attempt to read its temperature -- now, this will report some value.
 * Attempt to change the device's LED state.
   This will succeed only for users who picked "Senior" at the login dialog.
 * Turn off cell phone's uplink (WiFi and mobile data),